 Its common name in several languages including Italian associates it with the Gorgons.
 And one of them, Euryale, is evoked by the order of the Euryales to which it belongs.
 But it is certainly not a monster, as the mythological figures with hair formed by snakes were considered.
 Quite the opposite.

-The Gorgon star or Astrospartus mediterraneus is a marine animal of astonishing beauty.
-A living lace, when at night it completely opens its spectacular tentacles to get food.
-And it is in that form that the reference to the Gorgons appears evident.
+to the Gorgons appears evident.
 And the origin of its scientific name from aster, star, and spartus, shrub, for the numerous ramifications of its arms.
 Instead, during the day, when it is not busy feeding, and folds its tentacles, it forms a sort of ball or basket that justifies the name in English of basket star.

 The Astrospartus lives at depths between 30 and 800 meters in the western Mediterranean and the North Atlantic, along the coasts of Spain and West Africa up to Senegal.
 Widely distributed off the African coast of the Mediterranean, it is less so around Italy, where, although it is present from the sea of Sicily to those of Tuscany and Sardinia, it is quite rare to meet it.
 Since it is a photophobic animal, which avoids light, it is active at night and prefers poorly lit and deep sites.